 type="unsigned" default="20" min="1" max="4294967039" deprecated="true"/>

-Parameters that are required are indicated with mandatory="true"
+Parameters that are required are indicated with mandatory="true", as shown here:

 <param name="NodeId"